pysiss/pysiss/docs/building.rst

   cd docs && make html

-(or :file:`latexpdf` if you want a LaTeX version - type :file:`make` to see all the options).
+(or :file:`latexpdf` if you want a LaTeX versionm, or :file:`epub` for ePub format - type :file:`make` to see all the options).
 The documentation will be dumped under :file:`build/<format>`.
-For HTML, if you point a browser to :file:`build/html/index.html`, you should see a basic sphinx site with the documentation for PyMELTS.
-For LaTeX you can open :file:`build/latex/pymelts.pdf` in your favourite PDF viewer to browse the documentation.
+For HTML, if you point a browser to :file:`build/html/index.html`, you should see a basic sphinx site with the documentation for pyboreholes.
+For LaTeX you can open :file:`build/latex/pyboreholes.pdf` in your favourite PDF viewer to browse the documentation.